ethannicholas/Frost/docs/types.md

     }

-Methods which are not functions (i.e. they potentially have side effects) have a slightly different
+Methods which are not functions (i.e. they potentially have side effects) have a slightly different type signature:
-signature:

     (Real, Real)=&>(Real)

 The ampersand in the middle of the arrow signifies "and other effects", as a method may perform unspecified other actions.
 Methods may also be declared to not return a value, in which case the return type is left blank.
-The signature of the [System.exit(Int)] method, for example, is:
+The type signature of the [System.exit(Int)] method, for example, is:

     (Int)=&>()